SPEAKER CABLES

 Why the differences?
 Just as I discussed in detail with the AP55 versus the Coincident MP 300B amplifiers, the inherent sonic problems of all push-pull amplifiers, including even the finest using tubes, can and will obscure the subtle, rare and most important qualities of the finest software and other hardware, and, in this instance, speaker cables.
 This has now become an "Audio Truth" to me, based strictly on my (our) experiences.
 While I've long "believed" in it as a "working theory", my two 2004 ("ice water in your face") experiences have made it into a "Basic Rule", which is quite different.

-The Coincident Extreme will outperform the Polk, and every other speaker cable I've heard, in the vast majority of systems.
+I believe the Coincident Extreme will outperform the Polk, and every other speaker cable that I've heard, in most systems.
 Plus it is actually available new, which means it can be custom terminated at optimum lengths.
 It is relatively expensive, but it's far from "crazy priced" ($ 1,695 for an 8' Pair).
 It's flexible and appears thinner than average, but this is only because Israel Blume, the owner/designer, decided to eliminate all the costly (in money and sonics) "filler" that is typically added to the actual transmission cable.
 Why then include the filler in the first place?
 Because many audiophiles also need to impress their eyes when they purchase their components, including (maybe even especially) their cables.

 What about the Polk?
-Why do I still have it in Class A, "Upper" no less?
-Because the Polk, when heard at its absolute optimum, which means within the finest "all-out", ultra-purist, minimalist systems, is still the best overall speaker cable that I'm aware of.
-I realize that hearing it at its best is difficult to accomplish, but then this entire website is dedicated to all-out and "extreme" measures to reach the highest possible levels of music reproduction, regardless of the inevitable impracicalities.
+Why do I still have it in Class A?
+Because the Polk, when heard at its absolute best, which means with "all-out", ultra-purist, minimalist systems, is still the finest overall speaker cable that I've heard.
+I realize that hearing it at its best is somewhat difficult to accomplish, but then this entire website is dedicated to all-out and "extreme" measures to reach the highest possible levels of music reproduction, regardless of the inevitable impracticalities.

-However, unless an audiophile owns, or is intent on building, a serious system around high-quality SET amps, the Polk is now "second-best".
-Also, the Polk takes considerable time, effort and resources to find and build.
-The Coincident Extreme has converted the Polk into a fringe cable for "purists" (such as myself) and dedicated DIY hobbyists.
+Further, the Polk takes considerable time, effort and resources to find and build.
+The Coincident Extreme has now converted the Polk into a fringe cable for serious "purists" (such as myself) and dedicated DIY hobbyists.
 Actually, and ironically, it's the Polk itself that is now "Extreme", in more than one sense of that word.

 These are both silver cables and with pure silver connectors.
 This cable is very accurate and revealing and it is not for audiophiles who are looking for a "pleasant" or "forgiving" sound.
 The Polk cables above are even more revealing, have a quieter, darker background and a more focused sound.
 The Wireworld cables are more "up-front" and "exciting" to listen to than the Polks, and they also have superior bass reproduction.
 So, some listeners might still prefer them overall to the Polks.